yorickeu/course-dbt/week2_README.md

 ### 3. Your stakeholders at Greenery want to understand the state of the data each day.
 Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

 #### Answer
 I would set-up many more data tests in DBT, and run them daily.
-On a warning or failure I would automatically send a Slack or email message to alert the Analytics team first, and possibly the stakeholder directly if they were consuming the data directly.
+When receiving a warning or failure I would automatically send a Slack or email message to alert the Analytics team first, and possibly the stakeholder directly if they were consuming the data directly in a dashboard.

 ## Part 3: dbt Snapshots